Why Dubai plans to build infrastructure in Kashmir | DW | 25.10.2021

 Dubai's accord with the Indian government to build infrastructure in Jammu and Kashmir comes at a time when the volatile Himalayan region is witnessing a resurgence in violence.

-Indian Prime Minister Narendra Modi's government said the deal will see Dubai building infrastructure in the troubled region including industrial parks, IT towers, multi-purpose towers, logistics centres, a medical college and a speciality hospital.
+Indian Prime Minister Narendra Modi's government said the deal will see Dubai building infrastructure in the troubled region including industrial parks, IT towers, multi-purpose towers, logistics centers, a medical college and a specialized hospital.

 "The world has started to recognize the pace (at) which Jammu and Kashmir is traversing on the development bandwagon," Indian Trade Minister Piyush Goyal said in a statement.

-Sultan Ahmad Bin Sulayem, chairman and CEO of DP World Dubai, told the media in Srinagar: "We are committed to connect Jammu and Kashmir to the rest of India.
+Sultan Ahmed Bin Sulayem, chairman and CEO of DP World Dubai, told media in Srinagar: "We are committed to connect Jammu and Kashmir to the rest of India.
 We know how to do that, we know the obstacles."

 No figure for the value of the accord was given but Sulayem pointed out that the investments by his firm will be part of the Modi government's "Make in India" initiative.

-The deal comes at a time when there's an uptick in violence in the heavily militarized region, as evidenced by a spate of militant attacks on civilians and a widespread crackdown by security forces that has left several people dead.
+The deal comes amid an uptick in violence in the heavily militarized region — as evidenced by a spate of militant attacks on civilians and a widespread crackdown by security forces that has left several people dead.

 Suspected militants have killed at least 11 civilians, including five migrant workers, in Kashmir since early October.

-Indian authorities were recently forced to move thousands of migrant workers in Kashmir to safer locations overnight while hundreds have fled the Himalayan valley after a wave of targeted killings.
+Indian authorities were recently forced to move thousands of migrant workers in Kashmir to safer locations overnight as hundreds fled the Himalayan valley after a wave of targeted killings.

 The killings led to widespread unease, particularly among the region's religious minority Hindus — locally known as Pandits — an estimated 200,000 of whom fled Kashmir after an anti-India rebellion erupted in 1989.